marcosgriselli/AppStoreSearch/README.md

 I added mock data for 'Instagram' search.
 All other terms will only display one of the trending topics.

-The example should work in every device but I tested it against a phyical iPhone X.
+The example should work in every device but I tested it against a physical iPhone X.

 This is the final result: